AsimAryal/categories-game/README.md

 # Categories Game

 A minimal, polished two-player "Categories" game (Scattergories style) that runs in mobile browsers over the local network.
 Built with Python 3.11 (FastAPI) and Vanilla JS.
+I've got it deployed to my Raspberry Pi 4

 ## Features
 - **Real-time Gameplay**: Uses WebSockets for instant state synchronization.